slviajero/tinybasic/MANUAL.md

 The parameters volume and duration are optional.
 Duration is measured in ms. This is like Arduinos.
 Setting the volume is not possible for Arduinos.
 The parameter is directly passed to the FabGL library.
 On Arduinos this parameter is ignored.

-The first parameter n would be the pin number in an Arduino configuation.
+The first parameter n would be the pin number in an Arduino configuration.
 For FabGL it sets the wave form generator instead.
 The following values are possible:

 128: Sine wave